-This complementary and alternative medicine (CAM) information summary provides an overview of the use of aromatherapy and essential oils primarily to improve the quality of life of cancer patients.
-This summary includes a brief history of aromatherapy, a review of laboratory studies and clinical trials, and possible adverse effects associated with aromatherapy use.
+This complementary and alternative medicine (CAM) information summary provides an overview of the use of mistletoe as a treatment for people with cancer.
+The summary includes a brief history of mistletoe research, the results of clinical trials, and possible side effects of mistletoe use.

 This summary contains the following key information:

 Mistletoe is a semiparasitic plant that has been used for centuries to treat numerous human ailments.

 Mistletoe is used commonly in Europe, where a variety...

 There’s no way to predict how radiation will affect you.
 You may have few or only mild side effects from your treatment; someone else may have a lot of problems or very severe ones.